 DC Series Motor :

-In the DC series motor, the field winding is connected in series with the armature winding.
+In the DC series motor, the field winding can be connected in series with the armature winding.
 The resistance of the field winding is kept low such that high current flows through the winding.
 For this purpose, the stator winding is wound thicker with less number of turns.
 It produces high starting torque and decreases gradually.

 DC Shunt Motor :